canro91/canro91.github.io/_posts/2025-01-12-BlogVsPortfolio.md

 By portfolio, I mean a webpage showcasing my best projects.
 My GitHub account is the closest thing to a coding portfolio.
 But it hasn't helped me land jobs.

 My blog has helped me more.
+Here's how:

+## 1. A content collaboration

 Some time ago, the next day after interviewing for a small local company, I got a phone call.

 They wanted me to start a company blog for them.
 The interviewer read some of my blog posts.
 I had a link to it on my CV.
 He wanted me to write something similar for them.

 I wrote five blog posts for them with interview preparation material.
 Even though I decided not to continue the interview process, I declared it a win.
 Also, I made some lunch money with them.

+## 2. A smoother hiring process

 Years later, the last time I applied for a job, in the first interview, I shared my screen and walked the interviewer through my blog.